 Permutation Testing

-The two examples below both use a CLIP encoding model evaluated on PPA and FFA voxels, but test different hypotheses and therefore permute different things.
+The example below uses a CLIP encoding model evaluated on PPA and FFA voxels.
 See the permutation testing guide for the full step-by-step method.

 Example 1